@OnDelete vs JPA Cascade: Persistence Context Consistency Issue

 }

-Product entity had no reference to Option.
-In this situation, how do you delete associated options when deleting a product?
+Product had no reference to Option.
+So how do you delete related options when deleting a product?

 What Is Persistence Context?

 One of the most important concepts in JPA.
-The persistence context is an environment for persistently storing entities, acting as a first-level cache between the application and database.
+The persistence context is an environment for persistently storing entities, acting as a first-level cache between the app and the database.

 Key Features:

-- First-level cache: Within same transaction, querying the same entity returns from cache, not DB
+- First-level cache: Within the same transaction, querying the same entity returns from cache, not DB

-- Dirty checking: Automatically detects entity changes and reflects to DB on transaction commit
+- Dirty checking: Automatically detects entity changes and syncs to DB on commit

-- Identity guarantee: Same PK in same transaction always returns same instance
+- Identity guarantee: Same PK in the same transaction always returns the same instance

 Solution 1: @OnDelete (Hibernate)